Soaps - British

 Eastenders - 1993

-A break away from the traditional theme was introduced in 1993, with this 'jazzy' version.
-It wasnt popular with viewers, though, only lasting from 11th May 93 until the 7th April 1994 - Less than a year.
-Thanks to Conrad Higham for the file and James Hadfield for the dates.
+A break away from the traditional musical theme was introduced in 1993, with this 'jazzy' version.
+It wasn't popular with viewers, only lasting less than a year in total from 11th May 93 until 7th April 1994.

 Eastenders Credits - 1993